petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/picklists-api-basics.md

 # Picklists API Basics

-You can [Create and Manage Picklists](./using-picklists.md) from the Applications menu, but you can also use Liferay's REST APIs.
-Call these services to create and manage picklists.
+You can [Create and Manage Picklists](./using-picklists.md) from the Applications menu or with REST APIs.
+Call the [`headless-admin-list-types`](http://localhost:8080/o/api?endpoint=http://localhost:8080/o/headless-admin-list-type/v1.0/openapi.json) services to create and manage picklists.

 ## Adding a Picklist

 ```{include} /_snippets/run-liferay-dxp.md
 ```

-Then, follow these steps:
+Once Liferay is running,

 1. Download and unzip [Picklists API Basics](./liferay-v3n6.zip).